-Isacson, a American Labor, was the representative for New York's 24th congressional district from 1947 to 1948.
+Isacson was the representative for New York’s 24th congressional district and was an American Labor.
+He served from 1947 to 1948.

 From Mar 1948 to Aug 1948, Isacson missed 3 of 66 roll call votes, which is 4.5%.
 This is on par with the median of 3.5% among the lifetime records of representatives serving in Aug 1948.
 The chart below reports missed votes over time.